 Otolaryngologist: A physician specializing in diseases of the ear and larynx who is certified by the American Board of Otolaryngology or eligible for board certification.

 Practitioner of the Healing Arts: For the purposes of this section, practitioner of the healing arts includes any person who engages in, or holds out to the public as being engaged in, the practice of medicine or surgery, the practice of osteopathy, or other practitioner of the healing arts whose scope of practice under state law includes diagnosis of disease or health condition and prescribing treatment; for example, physician assistant, nurse practitioner, podiatrist, oral surgeon, dentist, optometrist.

-Rehabilitative and Therapeutic Services: Restorative therapy, specialized maintenance therapy and rehabilitative nursing services.
+Rehabilitation and Therapeutic Services: Restorative therapy, specialized maintenance therapy and rehabilitation nursing services.

 Restorative Therapy: A health service specified in the recipient's plan of care, ordered by a physician or other licensed practitioner of the healing arts within the practitioner's scope of practice under state law, who has certified that the service is designed to restore the recipient's functional status to a level consistent with the recipient's physical or mental limitations.

-Specialized Maintenance Therapy: A health service specified in the recipient’s plan of care and certified by a physician or other licensed practitioner of the healing arts within the practitioner's scope of practice under state law that is necessary for maintaining a recipient’s functional status at a level consistent with the recipient’s physical or mental limitations and that may include treatments in addition to rehabilitative nursing services.
+Specialized Maintenance Therapy: A health service specified in the recipient’s plan of care and certified by a physician or other licensed practitioner of the healing arts within the practitioner's scope of practice under state law that is necessary for maintaining a recipient’s functional status at a level consistent with the recipient’s physical or mental limitations and that may include treatments in addition to rehabilitation nursing services.

 Minnesota Statutes 256B.0625 subd.
 3b; 8, 8a; 8b; 8c. and subd.
 31a.
 Covered Services